-In four of the 8 weeks (w/o July 3, w/o July 17, w/o July 31, w/o Aug 14) a question will be posted on Monday morning relevant to the module for the week.
+In ten of the twelve weeks a question will be posted on the Discussion Board on Monday morning relevant to the module for the week.
 Students are required to make three substantial contributions to each question.
-The first of these must be posted by end of Friday and the remaining two by the close of the day the following Tuesday, after which the thread closes.
+The first of these will be 400-500 words (your specific answer to the question) and the remaining two will be 200-300 words each (responses to your classmates).
+The Discussion ends on the Friday of that week.
 Discussion should make reference, as appropriate, to material from the lectures and/or the assigned readings.